andeplane/FDM/README.md

 ### Create API
 To create an API (a GraphQL end point), we can run this:
-`npm run cdf solutions api create --externalId="demo-api" --description="Demo API"`
+`node cdf-cli/main.js solutions api create --externalId="demo-api" --description="Demo API"`

 ### Deploy API version
 A deployed API has the /graphql end point and is binded to the data in the DMS API.
-`npm run cdf solutions api versions publish --externalId="demo-api" --apiVersion=1 --bindings=./datamodel/bindings.json --file=./datamodel/schema.graphql`
+`node cdf-cli/main.js solutions api versions publish --externalId="demo-api" --apiVersion=1 --bindings=./datamodel/bindings.json --file=./datamodel/schema.graphql`

 # How to populate the data model
 First ingest data into RAW.
 Go to https://fusion.cognite.com/power-ops-staging/raw?env=bluefield to create a RAW database.